TOST — Tonga Summer Time

 Is TOST the same as LINT?

-Why is TOST important for scheduling international calls?
+Why does TOST matter for international scheduling?